Porges/ways-to-play/src/games/laugh-and-lie-down/laugh-and-lie-down.md

 ---
 # Laugh and Lie Down

-Laugh and Lie Down is a [fishing game](articles/families/fishing-games/fishing-games.md) for five (or four) players from the 17th century.[^fn0] The only known description of the rules of this game is from Francis Willughby’s <cite>Book of Games</cite>.[@FrancisWillughby p.
-138] but also appears that same year in a humorous tract.[@APublicansReason]
+Laugh and Lie Down is an English [fishing game](articles/families/fishing-games/fishing-games.md) for five (or four) players from the 17th century.

-[^fn0]: By 1784 it was being described as “old-fashioned”.[@ObservationsOnSomeOldFashionedGames p.
-134]
+The only known description of the rules of this game is from Francis Willughby’s <cite>Book of Games</cite>.[@FrancisWillughby 138] but also appears that same year in a humorous tract.[@APublicansReason]

 An early reference to the game appers in a 1603 pamphlet[@PopishImpostures 116] where it is mentioned as “laugh, and lye downe”.